Varmtech/video-client/README.md

     const videoTrack = cameraStream.getVideoTracks()[0]

 `getMediaStream` function accepts [MediaStreamConstraints](https://developer.mozilla.org/en-US/docs/Web/API/MediaStreamConstraints).
-If provided argument is invalid or argument is not provided it will return error.
+If provided argument is invalid or argument is not provided it will return an error.

 ### Creating or Joining a Video Room

-If the room with the given name doesn't exist a new one will be created and automatically joined
+If the room with the given name doesn't exist, a new one will be created and automatically joined.

     const videoRoom = videoClient.join(token, userId, fullName, roomName, tracks, isPresenter)